-With year round sunshine and stunning beaches it’s easy to see why the Cape Verde Islands have grown in popularity over the last couple of years.
+With year round sunshine and stunning beaches it’s easy to see why holidays to Cape Verde have grown in popularity over the last couple of years.
 A relative newcomer on the holiday scene, Cape Verde is often referred to as the African version of the Caribbean, so it’s no wonder so many people are keen to visit.

 Do I need a visa to travel to Cape Verde?